AntonioVitoMastromarino/EmpirBayes/README.md

 >
 >>### Content of the module
 >>
->>The module contains a class naiveb.minimize.Minimize which is initialized with:
+>>The module contains a class empirbayes.minimize.Minimize which is initialized with:
 >>- dim $=d$ such that $\phi:\mathbb R^d\rightarrow\mathbb R$.
 >>- guess $=x^{\left(0\right)}$.
 >>- func $=\phi\left(x\right)$.